gebob19/gebob19.github.io/_posts/2021-07-02-natural-gradient.md

 &= w^{(k)} - \lambda^{-1} \nabla L(w^{(k)})
 \end{align*}$$

-Though this doesn't conclude anything new, this simple example shows that we can use a second-order approximation for $$\rho$$ and derive an accurate update rule.
+Though this doesn't conclude anything new compared to the previous section, this simple example shows that we can use a second-order approximation for $$\rho$$ and derive an accurate update rule which will be useful for later.

-## KL Divergence
+# KL Divergence

 A problem which occus is that Euclidean space isn't always great (taken from [here](https://wiseodd.github.io/about/)):